Clinical Pathway for Child with Suspected Preseptal or Orbital Cellulitis

 Evidence

-- Intravenous Steroids With Antibiotics on Admission for Children With Orbital Cellulitis
+- Intravenous Steroids with Antibiotics on Admission for Children With Orbital Cellulitis

 - Subperiosteal Abscess of the Orbit: Evolving Pathogens and the Therapeutic Protocol